Tran-Steven/MultiPlaylist/README.md

 Extra Information:

-- Current planned supported websites: YouTube, Spotify...
+- Current planned supported websites: YouTube, DailyMotion...
 - Possible login system in the future to save custom playlists

 <p align="right">(<a href="#readme-top">back to top</a>)</p>